lambda2/moon_raker/README.rst

   routes etc.)

-The documentation is available from within your app (by default under the ``/apipie`` path.)
+The documentation is available from within your app (by default under the ``/moon_raker`` path.)
 In development mode, you can see the changes as you go.
 It's markup language agnostic, and even provides an API for reusing the documentation data in JSON.

 Getting started
 ---------------

-The easiest way to get Apipie up and running with your app is:
+The easiest way to get MoonRaker up and running with your app is:

 .. code:: sh

-   echo "gem 'apipie-rails'" >> Gemfile bundle install rails g apipie:install
+   echo "gem 'moon_raker-rails'" >> Gemfile
+   bundle install
+   rails g moon_raker:install

 Now you can start documenting your resources and actions (see `DSL Reference`_ for more info):